kayvour/cooking-assistant/readme.md

 - Speech recognition works best in Chrome due to Web Speech API support.
 - Microphone permissions are required for voice commands.
 - If recipe scraping fails, an error message will be shown.
-- Focus Mode requires modern browsers with Web Speech API.
+- Focus Mode requires modern browsers with Web Speech API and JavaScript enabled.

 ## 🔮 Future Improvements